-Lost and found articles may be claimed or turned in to Campus Security Room WA101 of Wallace Hall, the Business Office or the Information Desk also in Wallace Hall, or the Dean of Student Affairs Office in Lurleen B. Wallace Hall, all at the Enterprise Campus; the Dean of Technical Education of the Ozark Aviation Campus in Steagall Hall; the Associate Dean of Instruction/Special Projects at the Fort Rucker Site; or the main office in the Aviation Center at Mobile.
+Lost and found articles may be claimed or turned in to Campus Security Room WA101 of Wallace Hall, the Business Office or the Information Desk also in Wallace Hall, or the Dean of Student Affairs Office in Lurleen B. Wallace Hall, all at the Enterprise Campus; the Dean of Technical Education of the Aviation Campus at Ozark in Steagall Hall; the Associate Dean of Instruction/Special Projects at the Fort Rucker Site; or the main office in the Aviation Center at Mobile.

-XXXVII.
+XXXVI.
 STUDENT HEALTH SERVICES

-EOCC provides a first-aid station in each building.
-For medical assistance or location of the first aid kit, a division chairperson or instructor should be notified.
+EOCC provides a first-aid kit in each building.
+For medical assistance or location of the first aid kit, a division chairperson, staff member, or instructor should be notified.